zxhd863943427/siyuan-plugin-flash-enhance/README.md

 * Clone your repo to a local development folder.
 For convenience, you can place this folder in your `{workspace}/data/plugins` folder
 * Install [NodeJS](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation), then run `pnpm i` in the command line under your repo folder
 * Run `pnpm run dev` to compile your plugin from `index.ts`
-* Open Marketplace and enable plugin
+* Open SiYuan marketplace and enable plugin

 ## Development